GitauHarrison/notes/github_ssh.md

 $ ls -al ~/.ssh
 ```

 This lists all your available `SSH` keys.
-Check to see if you have an public `SSH` key.
+Check to see if you have a public `SSH` key.
 The file naming, by default, could be as follows:

 ```
 id_rsa.pub